dontWatchMeCode/esp32-tour-tracker/README.md

 - Components are mostly easier to work with than template literals
 - easier Reactive Content

+I would also switch out Gulp for either Webpack or Vite/Rollup.

 ## Closing Word

 Overall, I'm pretty happy how this project turned out, even tough the code is a bit rough around the edge.